Military

 Air Force ROTC Scholarships

-In the past couple years, the US Air Force has changed its Reserve Officer Training Corps (ROTC) scholarship program.
+A few years ago, the US Air Force has changed its Reserve Officer Training Corps (ROTC) scholarship program.
 These changes affect who is offered scholarships and how much money they receive.
-But Air Force ROTC remains an excellent pathway for students to become US Air Force officers.
+Overall, there are fewer scholarships offered to students straight out of high school, but more Air Force cadets will receive scholarships for at least some of their time in AFROTC.

 Air Force ROTC cadets learn about aviation training.

-More Scholarships for Current Air Force ROTC Cadets
+Scholarships for Current Air Force ROTC Cadets and College Students

 If you are already in college, but are not in Air Force ROTC, contact the AFROTC detachment at your college or at the unit where your college has a cross town agreement.
 Use this Air Force ROTC College Locator Tool for more information.